null Skip to main content

 How Do I Know Which Frequency Bands My Device Supports?

-We don’t know of any phone manufacturer that makes this information directly available to the user on store packaging or in phone’s settings.
+We don’t know of any phone manufacturer that makes this information directly available to the user on store packaging or in the phone’s settings.
 So getting this information often requires some digging.

 We recommend looking in three places.
 No matter what your situation is, it’s good to check all three places to make sure the information is correct.
 (1) Use the list we provided above.
 (2) Call your carrier and ask them to verify.
 (3) Call a few of the other major providers, get their frequency info, and then cross-reference that with the info you got from the provider you’re considering joining.
 The third step is important because the more bands your device supports, the better your reception and service is likely to be.